Keberson/Warships/docs/menu.md

 ### Section *Rule Settings*
 This section is responsible for setting up custom rules.
 At the moment, setting the width and height of the field is supported.

+The game also has a configuration file in which you can configure the rules in advance, and they will appear in this section.
+File *game.cg * it is contained in the *configs* folder.
+The package also includes a file *game_reserve.cg * , which can also be used.

 ### Section *Titles*
 In this section you can see a list of all those involved in the development to one degree or another